RobinNagpal/compound-seatbelt/comet_configs.md

 - **Checks**:
     - Similarly stored as a scaled factor, must fit within the 16-bit slice after “descaling.”
     - No direct revert if liquidationFactor is too large (besides the normal bounding logic with `liquidateCollateralFactor`), but the discount must make sense (usually well under 1e18, e.g. 5–10% discount).
+This is the discounted price of the collateral during liquidation.
+The change should not be more than 5% at a time.
+So thresholds can be 5% and 10%.
 ---

 ## 19. `supplyCap`